dib-lab/2020-paper-sourmash-gather/manuscript.md

-There is one significant drawback to assigning minimum metagenome covers based on k-mers: because k-mers are not a perfect proxy for mapping (see Figure @fig:mapping, blue lines), using k-mers to identify the best genome for *mapping* may sometimes lead to inaccurate assignments.
-The extent and impact of this kind of false negative remains to be evaluated but is likely to only affect strain- and species-level assignments.
+There is one significant drawback to assigning minimum metagenome covers based on k-mers: because k-mers are not a perfect proxy for mapping (e.g. see Figure @fig:mapping, blue lines), using k-mers to identify the best genome for *mapping* may sometimes lead to inaccurate assignments.
+Note that long k-mers are generally more stringent and specific than mapping, so e.g. 51-mer overlaps can be used to identify candidate genomes for mapping, but not all candidate genomes will be found using 51-mer overlaps.
+The extent and impact of this kind of false negative in the min-set-cov approach remains to be evaluated but is likely to only affect strain- and species-level assignments, since nucleotide similarity measures lose sensitivity across more distant taxonomic ranks [@doi:10.1128/mSystems.00020-16].

 Our implementation of the min-set-cov algorithm in sourmash also readily supports using custom reference databases as well as updating